meizfl/RedWARP_GUI/README.md

 ## 🚀 Usage

 1. Launch the application.
-2. Click **Connect** to start WARP via AmnesiaWG.
+2. Click **Generate** to create config.
-3. Click **Disconnect** to stop.
-4. Status indicators show connection state in real-time.

-> Tip: Run with sudo if you encounter permission issues with WARP interfaces.

-*(Add screenshots here for extra wow-factor!)*
+3. Install AmneizaWG and import config there.
+4. Click "connect" and get access to free Internet.

 ## 🤝 Contributing